hornegg/baphomation/README.md

 `frames.zip` simply contains a .png file for each frame of the animation.
 Any approach for converting this to a video file is fine, but the one provided is to place `frames.zip` in the `dist` directory, then run `npm run ffmpeg`.
 This generates a `baphomation.mp4` video file from the frames.

+For some weird reason this file does not work universally on all media players.
+Fortunately [VLC](https://www.videolan.org/) is able to play it, and convert it to a file does appear to work properly on other players.

 # Package dependencies

 In the hope of making them slightly easier to understand, the package dependencies in [package.json](./package.json) are listed here by category.